fastTopics

 Last 365 days

-This package has been downloaded 4,391 times in the last 365 days.
-That's enough downloads to impress a room full of undergrads.
-A commendable achievement indeed.
+This package has been downloaded 4,387 times in the last 365 days.
+Now we’re talking!
+This work is officially 'heard of in academic circles', just like those wild research papers on synthetic bananas.
 The day with the most downloads was Jul 23, 2024 with 60 downloads.

 The following line graph shows the downloads per day.
 You can hover over the graph to see the exact number of downloads per day.